 Let’s begin by defining what a nested class is!
 A nested class is a class that can be found within another class.
 The process of a class being enclosed in another is known as encapsulation.
 Nested classes allow programmers to rationally organize and group classes that may be closely related in a Java program.

 There are two main types of nested classes: non-static (also known as inner) nested classes, and static nested classes.
-The type of nested class determines whether it has access to other elements (static and non-static) within their encapsulated class.
+The type of nested class determines whether it has access to other elements (static and non-static) within its encapsulating class.
 We will delve deeper into this topic in the coming exercises.

 For the rest of this lesson, we will be reviewing the different types of nested classes and how they can be implemented in a program.
 We will also learn about shadowing in relation to nested classes.